Helm CONNECT simplifies managing due dates and helps put you in control of your overdue maintenance and compliance

 Finish overdue checklists and forms

-You have the option to complete overdue maintenance routines, inspections, inventory counts, or forms.
-Let's say it's July, and one of your monthly inspections wasn't completed in June.
-If you perform that monthly inspection and click Finish Now, you can choose the June inspection that you missed.
-Keep in mind, however, this feature only applies to checklists and forms with schedules based on the effective date, not on the last completed date.
+You have the option to finish overdue maintenance routines, inspections, inventory counts, or forms.
+Let's say one of your checklists wasn't finished on time.
+If you complete the checklist at a later date, then click Finish Now, you can choose the period that you missed.
+Keep in mind, however, that this feature applies only to checklists and forms with schedules based on the effective date, not on the last completed date.